 Lists items marked with new damage during the check

-Even when both tables are empty, the page still appears so the check is fully documented.
+Even when the tables are empty, the page still appears so the check is fully documented.

 Signatures on Inventory Document